-However, the native Alaskan people were not too keen on this name, especially because the mountain already had a name, the Koyukon called it Deenaalee or “the high one.”
+During this time, native Alaskan people were not too keen on this name, especially because the mountain already had a name.
+The Koyukon called it Deenaalee or “the high one.”
 And they had been calling it that for centuries before a prospector came along and laid claim to a mountain that was neither his to claim nor undiscovered.

-It’s that kind of respect that the people of Alaska were hoping for from the US Government.
-But even today, that small expectation is being threatened with some people, like Donald Trump, who vowed to have the name changed back to Mt.
+It’s that kind of respect that the people of Alaska were hoping for from the U.S. Government.
+But even today, that small expectation is being threatened with some people, like President Donald Trump, who vowed to have the name changed back to Mt.
 McKinley as soon as he could.

-For now, the name Denali remains, mountaineers everywhere refer to it as that, native Alaskans have a piece of themselves back and the rest of us, well, most of us think the name fits just fine.
+For now, the name Denali remains.
+Mountaineers everywhere refer to it like that, native Alaskans have a piece of themselves back and the rest of us, well, most of us think the name fits just fine.

 United States.
 National Park Service, National Parks Service Of the.
 “Mountaineering.”National Parks Service.
 U.S. Department of the Interior, 00.
 Web.
 31 Dec.
 2016.
 Publication date is unknown